The 38th Voyage

 - June 17 — Newport, Fort Adams State Park.
-The ship will be open to the public (no dockside exhibition).
+The ship was open to the public (no dockside exhibition).

 - June 18-20 — Sailing window to Martha’s Vineyard.

 - June 21-24 — Vineyard Haven, Tisbury Wharf.
-The ship will be open to the public with the dockside exhibition.
+The ship was open to the public with the dockside exhibition.

 - June 25-27 — Sailing window to New Bedford, MA.

 - June 28-July 6 — New Bedford, State Pier.
-The ship will be open to the public with the dockside exhibition.
-There will be a special July 4th celebration and many other community activities.
+The ship was open to the public with the dockside exhibition.
+There was a special July 4th celebration and many other community activities.

 - July 8-11 — Sailing window to Provincetown via the Cape Cod Canal.
-There will be an overnight stop at the Massachusetts Maritime Academy (no public access).
+There was an overnight stop at the Massachusetts Maritime Academy (no public access).

 - July 11-13 — Day sails on Stellwagen Bank National Marine Sanctuary.
-The ship will not be open to the public but there will be a free dockside educational exhibit at Provincetown Harbor and special event programming on OceansLIVE.org.
+The ship was not open to the public but there was a free dockside educational exhibit at Provincetown Harbor and special event programming on OceansLIVE.org.

 - July 15-17 — Sailing window to Boston.

 - July 18-22 — Boston National Historical Park at the Charlestown Navy Yard.
-The ship will be berthed next to the USS Constitution and open to the public with the dockside exhibition.
+The ship was berthed next to the USS Constitution and open to the public with the dockside exhibition.

 - July 23-25 — Sailing window to Massachusetts Maritime Academy via the Cape Cod Canal.

 - July 26-27 — Massachusetts Maritime Academy.
-The Morgan will be open to the public with the dockside exhibition.
-The visit coincides with the centennial celebration of the opening of the Cape Cod Canal.
+The Morgan was open to the public with the dockside exhibition.
+The visit coincided with the centennial celebration of the opening of the Cape Cod Canal.

 - July 28-30 — Sailing window to New London.